Keerthana3101/Ex.No.8/README.md

 ---

 # Conclusion
-The experiment demonstrated that detailed and refined prompts significantly improve the quality of AI-generated images.
-By carefully describing objects, lighting, colors, textures, motion, and style, text-to-image generation models can reproduce images more accurately and realistically.
-The experiment highlights the importance of prompt refinement and iterative improvement in AI-based image generation systems.
+By using detailed and well-crafted prompts, text-to-image generation models can be effective in reproducing an image closely.
+The quality of the generated image depends on how accurately the prompt describes the image's key elements.
+The experiment demonstrates the importance of prompt refinement and iteration when working with AI tools to achieve desired outcomes.
+With practice, the model can generate images that closely match real-world visuals, which is useful for creative and practical applications.